quote HEE facebook linkedin twitter bracketDetail search file-download keyboard-arrow-down keyboard-arrow-right close event-note

 There will be a route for practitioners working as CWPs who have successfully completed HEE commissioned training programmes which are not included on the list above, which pre-dated the national CWP training curriculum, so that they can be supported to access the registers in future.

 List of HEE Quality Assured EMHP and CWP training cohorts eligible for individual registration.
 The BPS is the accrediting body for EMHP and CWP training from January 2023 onwards.
-EMHP and CWP cohorts that completed their training after January 2023 will find their course, once accredited, on the BPS accredited course search.
-Access the detailed report
+EMHP and CWP cohorts that completed their training after January 2023 will find their course, once accredited, on the BPS accredited course search

 Further information about individual registration for EMHPs and CWPs can be found below: